giacomograzia/BEP_CITaDOG/README.md

     ```

 ## Repository Structure and Content <a name="repo-structure"></a>
+A detailed report of the research can be found in the file `bachelor_thesis_giacomo_grazia.pdf`.

-This repositories consists of five code folders, namely:
+This repository consists of five code folders, namely:

 - 🗂️ `1,2_data_preprocessing_eda`